drduh/YubiKey-Guide/README.md

 Keep the backup mounted if you plan on setting up two or more keys as `keytocard` **will [delete](https://lists.gnupg.org/pipermail/gnupg-users/2016-July/056353.html) the local copy** on save.

-Otherwise, unmount and disconnected the encrypted volume:
+Unmount, close and disconnected the encrypted volume:

 ```console
 $ sudo umount /mnt/encrypted-usb